oakisr/SentimentAnalysis/README.md

 scalable Amazon reviews sentiment analysis system with three classes: negative, positive, and neutral, leveraging Spark and traditional machine learning techniques.

-Since then, I have expanded the scope of the project to enhance its capabilities.
+I have expanded the scope of the project to enhance its capabilities.
 The updated goal is to achieve a five-class sentiment classification, representing a 1 to 5-star rating scale.
 This evolution involves the integration of state-of-the-art transformer-based models, such as BERT, to improve accuracy and performance.